reddec/trusted-cgi/docs/administrating/policies.md

 ## Checks

-Security checks aimed to restrict access to function to the limited group of clients.
+Security checks are aimed to restrict access to function to the limited group of clients.

-All security checks performed after application resolution.
-Each rule combined by AND operator.
+All security checks are performed after application resolution.
+All rules are combined by AND operator.
-For example, if restrictions by IP defined as well as restrictions by Origin, both limitations will be applied for a client request.
+For example, if restrictions by IP are defined as well as restrictions by Origin, both limitations will be applied for a client request.

-In case of failure the 403 Access Deny will be returned.
+In case of failure the `403 Access Denied` will be returned.

 UI:

-1. click to any created application
+1. click on any created application
-2. click to security tab
+2. click on the `Security` tab

 ### Tokens

 Restrict incoming requests by `Authorization` header.

-Header should contain one of defined tokens.
+Header should contain one of the defined tokens.

-If `public` flag is true, the setting will be ignored.
+If the `public` flag is true, the setting will be ignored.

 By default, UI generates tokens by UUIDv4 algorithm, however arbitrary text could be used and defined during setup.

-The performance almost not impacted regardless number of tokens.
+The performance is almost not impacted regardless number of tokens.

 ### Origin

 Restrict access by `Origin` header.
-Useful to from where (domains) browser clients could access function.
+Useful to limit from where (domains) browser clients could access function.

-If at least one origin defined, the security check becomes mandatory.
+If at least one origin is defined, the security check becomes mandatory.

-By standard, the field should contain a domain with protocol (ex: https://example.com) however backend is not checking validity of the content and arbitrary text could be used and defined during setup.
+By standard, the field should contain a domain with protocol (ex: https://example.com) however the backend is not checking validity of the content and arbitrary text could be used and defined during setup.

-Wildcards not supported.
+Wildcards are not supported.

 The performance almost not impacted regardless number of origins.